DoSomething/forge/README.md

 Neue was built for our internal needs at DoSomething.org, but it could also work for your organization.
 Feel free to fork this repository and use it as a starting point for your own website and style guide, or read more about [why we open-source our code](https://blog.dosomething.org/we-open-sourced-our-code-heres-why-you-should-too/).

 ### Usage
-You can get your own copy of Neue by [downloading a release](https://github.com/DoSomething/neue/releases) or by using [Bower](http://bower.io):
+You can get your own copy of Neue by [downloading a release](https://github.com/DoSomething/neue/releases) or by using [NPM](http://npmjs.com):

 ```
-bower install DoSomething/neue#^6.0.0
+npm install dosomething-neue
 ```

 Include the bundled `dist/neue.css` and `dist/neue.js` in your page.
 Be sure to include jQuery 1.7+ and the bundled Modernizr build `dist/modernizr.js`.
 That's it!
 Check out the online [pattern library](http://neue.dosomething.org/) and start building.